Lordparam/Team_Kshitij/README.md

 ## UI Design Philosophy

 Summary of UI Design Philosophy
-The app UI has many good features Such as minimal layout, precision, offline support, progressive complexity, voice support and accessibility.
+The app UI has many good features Such as minimal layout, precision, progressive complexity,and accessibility.

 ---